johnoos/joco-music-theory-repo-doc/_includes/01-docn-mkt-reqs-arch-tools.md

 * Instrumental tuition will hopefully become a reality.
 Candy will offer guitar lessons, and John will offer piano and pipe organ lessons.
 * Group tuition, or one-to-many-tuition, eithonline or in the same room, will enable ore affordable tuition, especially for schools, students, or siblings.

-About fifty colleagues, family, and friends have been identified for an initial outreach.
+About fifty colleagues, family, and friends have been identified for an initial 'marketing campaign'.
 An initial email, announcing the music theory tuition offerings will be sent to them during January 2021.
 The email will also contain a link to the web app and possibly to a Facebook page with contact details and a brief description of the offerings.
 The addressees will be asked to 'like' the page.
 The list is being compiled in the backedup/music/MUSIC-WEB-APP-DOCS/client&prospects.xlsx spreadsheet.

 ## App Requirements